ryandavid-oss/outsidetheworld/current_narrative/2026-03-27-50-best-apple-products.md

 [Go ahead and check it out here.](https://www.theverge.com/cs/tech/900477/apple-50-anniversary-rank-products)

 Don't be surprised if you get paralyzed between choices like I did with this one.
-How on earth do you pick between such astonishing technologies that changed the way I computed forever?
+How on earth could I pick between such astonishing technologies that changed the way I computed forever?

 <figure style="text-align: center;">
   <img src="Images/Blog/verge_shot.png" alt="50 Best Apple Products">